search

 Yes, by removing as much JavaScript as possible from your site.
 That means removing plugins and disabling interactive features in your theme or the Page Builder you are using.

-This recommendation indicates that JavaScript execution on your site takes a long time (relatively).
-You may see this recommendation in the mobile report but not in the desktop report, because the processing power of computers and laptops is much greater than that of mobile devices.
+This diagnostic indicates that JavaScript execution on your site takes a long time.
+You may see it in the mobile report but not in the desktop report, because the processing power of computers and laptops is much greater than that of mobile devices.

 Should you address this?

 Yes.
-You should remove as much non-essential JavaScript from your site as possible, similar to what I mentioned in the previous section.
+Remove as much non-essential JavaScript from your site as possible.
 Check whether there are JavaScript files that are not needed and find a way to remove them.
-Unfortunately, explaining how to do this is beyond the scope of this guide…

 16. Avoid Enormous Network Payloads